Based on 12 reviews

 The Nepal and Bhutan Tour takes you on a beautiful journey of discovery.
 This unforgettable Nepal-Bhutan trip will let you experience unique mountain cultures and traditions that have remained untouched by modernization.
 Explore ancient heritage sites and step inside sacred temples and monasteries.
 Gain insight into the vibrant spiritual traditions.
 In less than two weeks, you will experience all the major highlights of these two fascinating destinations.

-Take this Nepal and Bhutan Tour and visit two Himalayan nations renowned for their dramatic landscapes, outstanding mountain views, generous hospitality, and fascinating culture; for centuries, outsiders were forbidden to enter these two Himalayan kingdoms.
-While Nepal opened its doors to outsiders during the late 1960s, Bhutan introduced tourism only in the mid-1970s.
+Take this Nepal and Bhutan Tour and visit two Himalayan nations renowned for their dramatic landscapes, outstanding mountain views, generous hospitality, and fascinating culture.
+For centuries, outsiders were forbidden to enter these two Himalayan kingdoms.
+While Nepal opened its doors to outsiders in the late 1960s, Bhutan introduced tourism only in the mid-1970s.

 Following a strict policy of sustainable tourism to safeguard its environment and culture, Bhutan allows only a handful of tourists to visit the country yearly.
-Embark on an unforgettable journey and explore Nepal and Bhutan Tour.
+Start an unforgettable tour and explore the Nepal and Bhutan Tour.

-Journey into the heart of Nepal and experience this enchanting region’s colourful sights and culture.
+Tour into the heart of Nepal and experience this enchanting region’s colorful sights and culture.
 Mingle with local villagers and craftspeople, visit tranquil temples and sacred Buddhist sites, walk the cobbled streets of tiny mountain towns, and search for unique wildlife.

 From the whirlwind of Kathmandu to the lush jungle of Chitwan National Park – with plenty of delightful hidden gems in between – take this unforgettable tour of Nepal, brimming with culture, history, and natural beauty.

-Peregrine Treks and Tours representatives will greet you at the airport and accompany you to your hotel.
-You will meet your tour leader at the hotel later that afternoon/evening for a briefing and discussion about the Nepal and Bhutan Tour.
+A Peregrine representative will greet you at the airport and accompany you to your hotel.
+Later that afternoon/evening, you will meet your tour leader at the hotel for a briefing and discussion about the Nepal and Bhutan Tour.
 The briefing contains trip details, itinerary description, and schedule.
-If there are any last-minute changes, discuss these with the leader to make rearrangements.
+If there are any last-minute changes, discuss them with the leader to rearrange them.

 Later in the evening, you are free to stroll around the streets of Kathmandu on foot.
 Kathmandu is a fascinating city supporting both ancient and modern architecture.